 |1266||I Cannot Live in Sin (Doc.
 Watts)||Ping 1005, Blues Classics 19, Document DOCD 5464|

 Our thanks to Tom Kelly for providing label copy and a tape dub.
 On both sides, the Deacon sings lines from his sermon while his congregation accompanies with great ululating undulations.
 Both sides are probably extracts from the same sermon.
-Kelly's surmise that the record was cut live in church seems on the money; the engineer had trouble with the vocalizing congregation, and a heap of distortion seems to be coming right off the master tape, instead of being blamable on the mastering and pressing operations.
+The record was cut live in church; the engineer had trouble with the vocalizing congregation, and a heap of distortion seems to be coming right off the master tape.

 In the early 1950s, altoists of the Hodges school fell out of favor with the R&B audience.
-Kilbert landed a job as lead altoist for a middle-sized Horace Henderson band that performed regularly at the Trianon Ballroom in the summer of 1954; he can be heard in action on a recent IAJRC CD, which collected two radio broadcasts and one binaural (!) recording made at the Trianon Ballroom.
-But Kilbert found it prudent to hedge his bets; like Oett "Sax" Mallard, and even Tab Smith, he started featuring the tenor sax in many of his public appearances.
+In September 1953, the Nob Hill Lounge was headlined by Leo Parker and Lefty Bates' band, "featuring Porter Kilbert, sensational altoist" (Ted Watson, "Chicago Night Life Gets Lift from Name Artists," Pittsburgh Courier, September 12, 1953, p.
+19).
+Around this time, Horace Henderson and his Hollywood band returned to Chicago, playing the Strand Lounge.
+Kilbert landed a job as lead altoist for a middle-sized Horace Henderson band that performed regularly at the Trianon Ballroom in the summer of 1954; he can be heard in action on an IAJRC CD, which collected two radio broadcasts and one binaural (!) recording made at the Trianon Ballroom.
+But he found it prudent to hedge his bets; like Oett "Sax" Mallard, and even Tab Smith, he started featuring the tenor sax in many of his public appearances.

 His strong tenor work with the Dave Shipp Quintet (which recorded four sides in November 1954 for Vee-Jay, with Andrew Hill at the piano) features a blunt sound with little vibrato and much bebop influence.
 (When interviewed by Kurt Mohr, Kilbert recalled working at Basin Street with King Kolax, Billy Wallace, and William Hobbs in a quintet led by Shipp.
 Shipp indeed posted a contract as a leader with Basin Street on September 16.
 But the band that recorded for Vee-Jay in November included former Flame Lounge bandleader Melvin Moore on trumpet and Andrew Hill on piano along with Kilbert and Hobbs.
 Billy Wallace couldn't have been in Shipp's band for long, as he posted his own contract with the Hi-Hat Club on September 16, 1954.
 And King Kolax spent the last 6 months of 1954 leading the house band at the Crown Propeller Lounge, where his band was named in weekly Defender ads.
 King Kolax did play Basin Street two nights each week in February and March 1955, but on that gig he was listed as the bandleader.)

 For a time in 1955, Porter Kilbert replaced Wallace Burton as the saxophonist in Duke Groner's quintet, which was playing such venues as the brand new Roberts Show Club.
+The Groner quintet got one recording date for Vee-Jay in 1956; the saxophonist on it still needs identifying.
 From 1955 through 1957 the C&C Lounge featured Kilbert in staged "Battles of the Saxes" with Tom Archia and others.
 Kilbert was sidelined for a while in 1956 after suffering a stroke; although apparently mild, this vascular incident did not bode well.

 On his session for Ping, Kilbert once again featured the alto sax, with a greatly changed sound that owes more than a little to Charlie Parker.
 The ensemble and arrangements are rather reminiscent of the Red Saunders band of old.
 In fact, baritonist Mac Easton was still with Red when this session was cut; Johnny Avant, a fluent trombonist much in demand for session work at the time, was a Saunders alumnus, and so was trumpeter Fip Ricard.
 Ricard and Avant had both worked with Kilbert more recently in the C&C All Stars.